userdw/RaspberryPi_3_Starter_Kit/08_Image_Processing/Thresholding/README.md

 The output from thresholding an image is binary image whose only have two possibilities for each pixels value.
 The value is either 0 (black-background) or 1 (white-foreground).
 Sometimes we represents 1 as 255.
 This leads to smaller image size and simpler way of analyzing it.
 Thresholding can be done using some methods as follow.

 ## Simple Thresholding
-Simple thresholding, just as its name, it works by following simple formula below.
+Simple thresholding, just as its name, works by following simple formula below.

 <img src="/images/simpleThresholdingFormula.png" width="400">